siemens/OOASP/asp_interactive_configuration/DOC.md

 #### Using the cautions consequences to create required objects

 1. Gets the cautious consequences for the program where potential cv can be violated and the optimization is activated.
 2. Takes the first lower bound constraint violation.
-This predicate already has the information of how many objects where associated and what the minimum was.
-Based on this information it crates and associates the required objects of the specific class
+This predicate already has the information of how many objects were associated and what the minimum was.
+Based on this information it creates and associates the required objects of the specific class.
 3. The process repeats as long as objects are still added.